Mali entry requirements for Senegal passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your passport needs to be valid for the entire time you plan to stay in Mali.
+| Valid passport Must be valid for the duration of your stay | Your passport must be valid for the entire time you plan to stay in Mali.
 Airlines at Dakar check this before boarding.
-No minimum validity beyond your stay is required by Malian immigration. | Required |
+No minimum validity beyond your departure date is required by Malian law. | Required |

 | Return or onward ticket Proof of departure from Mali | Immigration officers at Bamako–Sénou International Airport routinely ask for a return or onward ticket.
-Have a printed copy or a digital version on your phone ready.
-Airlines also check this before you board in Senegal. | Recommended |
+Have a printed copy or a digital booking confirmation ready on your phone. | Recommended |

 | Proof of accommodation Hotel booking or host invitation | Carry a printed hotel reservation or a letter of invitation from your host in Mali.
-Border officers occasionally ask for it, especially if you arrive without a clear itinerary. | Recommended |
+Officers rarely ask for it, but having it avoids delays if they do. | Recommended |

-| Proof of funds Show you can support yourself | Have access to at least 150,000 CFA francs (roughly $250 USD) in cash or on a card.
-Immigration rarely checks this for Senegalese nationals, but it helps if questioned about your stay. | Recommended |
+| Proof of funds Show you can support yourself | Have at least 200,000 CFA francs (about $330 USD) in cash or a bank statement showing available funds.
+Immigration may ask to see it if you look underprepared. | Recommended |

 What happens at the border